Pronoy999/Project-OneX/README.md

 # Project-OneX

-This is a simulator of the Intel 8085 Microprocessor.
+This is a simulator of the Intel 8085 Microprocessor using dotNet.

 # License